Séamus Power (golfer)

-Séamus Edmond Power (born 4 March 1987) is an Irish professional golfer who plays on the PGA Tour.
-His notable achievements include winning the 2021 Barbasol Championship and the 2022 Butterfield Bermuda Championship.
+Séamus Edmond Power (born 4 March 1987) is an Irish professional golfer who plays on the PGA Tour, where he achieved a career-high ranking of World No.28.
+A two-time PGA Tour winner, his notable achievements include winning the 2021 Barbasol Championship and the 2022 Butterfield Bermuda Championship.

 Early life and amateur career

-Power was born in Waterford, Ireland, and has two elder brothers, twins Jack and Willie.
-Power's mother Philomena died when he was eight years old, leaving his father Ned, a small farmer from Tooraneena, to provide for the family.
-Power was an ambidextrous hurler during his youth, and started playing golf at West Waterford Golf Club when he was 12.
-Ned later started an additional job as a welder at Boston Scientific to allow Power to travel to junior golf tournaments across Ireland.
+Power was born in Waterford, Ireland, and has two elder brothers: twins Jack and Willie.
+His mother Philomena died when he was eight years old, leaving his father Ned, a small farmer from Tooraneena, to provide for the family.
+He was an ambidextrous hurler during his youth, and started playing golf at West Waterford Golf Club when he was 12.
+Ned later took on a second job as a welder at Boston Scientific to allow Power to travel to junior golf tournaments across Ireland.

-Power was recruited to play college golf at East Tennessee State University where he won five times including the Atlantic Sun Conference Championship in 2007 and 2010.
+Following a decorated junior amateur career that included three consecutive Irish Youths Championship victorire, Power was recruited to play college golf at East Tennessee State University (ETSU).
+He received his scholarship offer after fellow Irish golfer Rory Mcllroy, who had initially signed a letter of intent with the university, vacated the spot to turn professional instead.
+Power won five individual collegiate titles for the Buccaneers, including the Atlantic Sun Conference Championship in 2007 and 2010.
+He graduated from ETSU in 2011 with a first-class honors degree in accounting.